Tanzania Bleu Logo

 Tanzania's travel requirements and fees can change, so I'll keep you posted on any updates to the VI Tax or other travel-related changes.

 Planning a trip to Tanzania or Zanzibar?
-Check my guides on [safari planning], [Zanzibar beaches], and [budget travel tips] to make the most of your East African adventure.
+Check my guides on the best safari lodges in Tanzania, the top places to visit in Zanzibar, and how to experience a safari on a low budget to make the most of your East African adventure.

 Have questions about the new passenger tax or how it affects your travel plans?
 Drop me a message — I'm here to help you navigate Tanzania travel like a local.